SCCWRP/FWCCalculator/README.md

 Paired data -- In this application, the area under the hydrograph curve (i.e., the volume weight) is computed using a left-Reimann sum approximation.
 The average concentration over the interval is determined using a priori attribution approach.

-Unpaired -- In this application, the area under the hydrograph curve (i.e., the volume weight) is computed using a trapezoidal approximation.
+Unpaired data -- In this application, the area under the hydrograph curve (i.e., the volume weight) is computed using a trapezoidal approximation.
 An additional hurdle imposed by the discrete sample data is to determine what portion of the hydrograph data to use as a volume weight.
 This application uses a central attribution scheme, wherein a hydrograph segment is attributed to the nearest sample in time.
 Taken together, the trapezoidal approximation and central attribution schemes yield a volume weight, $V_i$, for sample $i$ written as

 $$ V_i = \frac{1}{2} \sum_{i-\frac{1}{2}}^{i+\frac{1}{2}} ( Q_{t+1} + Q_{t-1} ) \Delta t $$
 <div align="right">